 Therefore, it’s silly to suggest the DNR should trap and relocate wolves across Wisconsin’s farmlands to control wildlife diseases, and unleash them on our suburbs to annoy pet owners.

-Those who think wolves can be the whitetail’s “meat inspector” haven’t thought things through.
+Those who think wolves can be the whitetail’s “meat inspector” haven’t thought things through, either.
 Chew on this: Based on 2023 CWD sampling and registered hunter harvests in southern Wisconsin, my crude estimates indicate the region holds about 60,000 sick deer.
 Further, research suggests we must remove 50% to 80% of sick deer annually to reduce CWD infection rates, which means killing 30,000 to 48,000 sick deer for starters.

 But how?
 UW-Madison’s top deer expert, Professor Tim VanDeelen, estimates the average adult wolf kills 17 to 20 deer annually.
 So, let’s say each wolf kills 20 sick deer annually.
 Southern Wisconsin would need 1,500 to 2,400 adult wolves to eat nothing but sick deer to scrub CWD from the landscape.
-But for every wolf that kills a healthy deer, we’d need a more qualified wolf to make up for it, boosting wolf numbers further.
+But for every wolf that kills a healthy deer, we’d need a more qualified "meat inspector" to make up for it, boosting wolf numbers further.

 In other words, the DNR would need to catch all of its estimated 1,000 wolves from our central and northern forests, trap roughly 500 to 1,400 more from Congressman Tiffany’s best guess of the forests’ “actual” wolf population, and then unleash all of them on southern Wisconsin.